 I DON’T CARE

 Well, you should.
 Being in a partnership means that you care about things that don’t affect you.
 Do you know how many times I cared about the fourth-quarter holding penalty during a game of two teams that I can barely point out on a US map just because you have a fantasy player on your roster?
 Care.
 It makes you empathetic and people with empathy are better people.
-Think of it like eating more broccoli, it’s good for you.
+Think of it as eating more broccoli, it’s good for you.

 YOU’RE NOT MY MOM